wedeling/FabUQCampaign/README.md

 #### Error handling

-If `all_good == False` something went wrong on the (remote) host, and `sys.exit()` is called, giving you the opportunity of investigating what went wrong.
+If `all_good == False` something went wrong on the (remote) host, and `sys.exit()` is called in our example, giving you the opportunity of investigating what went wrong.
 It can happen that a (small) number of jobs did not get executed on the remote host for some reason, whereas (most) jobs did execute succesfully.
 In this case simply resubmitting the failed jobs could be an option:

 ```python
 fab.remove_succesful_runs(CONFIG, campaign.campaign_dir)